 - Switching video downlink feed is now possible via a dedicated R/C channel on the radio, e.g., a 2-position toggle switch.
 Connect a servo-cable from the receiver to the R/C header (channel 8).
 The video switcher will change input when the PWM-period passes the 1520μs center point (50%).
-No further sub-trim should be necessary. - To enable the camera switcher functionality (on by default), press the "ENTR" button on the top plate for 4-5 seconds and toggle to the "CAMERA TYPE" menu and select "SWITCH". - When using PPM for R/C and gimbal control, the camera switching still has to be hooked up to PWM.
+No further sub-trim should be necessary.
+The failsafe setting depends on your receiver configuration. - To enable the camera switcher functionality (off by default), press the "ENTR" button on the top plate for 4-5 seconds and toggle to the "CAMERA TYPE" menu and select "SWITCH". - When using PPM for R/C and/or gimbal control, the camera switching still has to be hooked up to PWM.
 Fortunately, most receivers still output PWM on the remaining receiver pins when in PPM mode.
 It only requires one additional servo-cable to CAM_SWITCH (ch8) to enable switching. - Set the GoPro recording mode to match your FPV camera; 25p/50p equals PAL, 30p/60p equals NTSC.
 This allows for faster transitions and no garbled screen because the viewing device (display, goggles) does not need to switch video format. - The GoPro jumper selector called "GP OUT SEL" is by default set to camera switcher and no further soldering is necessary.
-For more information, refer to dual-pilot support (advanced.)
+For more information, refer to dual-pilot support later (advanced.)